hsaito/gnupg-buildkit/README.md

 - build.sh -- Normal build script.
 Arguments passed to configure
 - build_custom_path.sh -- Wrapper script to build GnuPG to custom prefix
 - packages.list -- Contains the location of the package to download
+- GnuPG-2.1.torrent -- Experimental torrent file for downloading all the dependencies.
+While it's not seeded well, if you are trouble downloading "get.sh" script, you may want try this instead.

 Requirements
 ------------